wbstack/api/database/mw/README.md

 - For adding extensions?
   - Include the latest version of the Mediawiki image with the new code added but not loaded (for extensions)
-- For updating?
-  - Updated the Mediawiki image tag
 - Update maintWikWiki.json to match the defaults needs to load all extension from the mw image

 **Start the setup:**